-At Salem State University we provide resources for students to enhance or create many diverse and exciting leadership opportunities.
-Student Leadership can be found in the Campus Center office room 218.
+At Salem State University, we provide resources for students to enhance or create many diverse and exciting leadership opportunities.
+Student Leadership can be found in the Ellison Campus Center – Room 218.

-Looking for a session for your training or to share with your group, office or class?
-LEAD can help!
-Check out the various sessions, ranging from leadership, diversity, and bystander invention.
+Looking for a session for your training or to share with your group, office, or class?
+Student Involvement and Operations can help!
+Check out the various sessions or request a session today!

-Each year, the LEAD office coordinates student recognition awards.
+Each year, Student Involvement and Operations coordinates student recognition awards.
 The recipients of these awards are determined by a committee composed of students, faculty members, and administrators.
-These awards include Who's Who, Silver Key and Special Recognition awards.
+These awards include Silver Key and Special Recognition awards.

 The Senior Awards are presented to a select group of graduating seniors who are members and who meet the following criteria for each award:

-Applicant has a cumulative grade point average between 3.00 and 4.00, significant involvement within the major area of academic concentration, and participation in co-curricular activities within the university community.
+Applicant has a cumulative grade point average between 3.00 and 4.00, significant involvement within their major area of academic concentration, and participation in co-curricular activities within the university community.

-Applicants have demonstrated involvement within the major area of academic concentration and demonstration of significant involvement in co-curricular activities within the college community.
+Applicants have demonstrated involvement within the major area of academic concentration and demonstration of significant involvement in co-curricular activities within their college community.